 Two new countries are now affected by HPAI H5N8 virus: Belgium with a first case reported in captive wild birds (small holding of captive ornamental birds in Flanders), and Portugal with a first case in wild birds (grey heron in Algarve).
 In addition, poultry farms are now affected in Italy with 4 outbreaks of H5N8.
 Finally, a first case of H5N8 in captive wild birds has been reported in Romania (black swan in a tourist complex in Sancraiu).

 Several countries have detected an HPAI H5N5 virus in wild birds (1 case in Montenegro, 3 in Italy, 1 in Croatia, and, more recently since the last update on 23rd January, 1 case in Greece, 2 in Poland and 3 in Slovenia), and also since the last update, in poultry farms with 3 first outbreaks of H5N5 notified in Germany.
 In addition, the Netherlands has reported a case of co-infection with H5N8/H5N5 in wild birds in November 2016.

 The HPAI situation in France is detailed in the website of the ESA Platform in reports from 23 Jan (link).

-An interactive map of outbreaks and cases of HPAI in Europe is also provided (link).
+An interactive map of outbreaks and cases of HPAI in Europe is also provided ((link is external)link).

 The HP H5N8 virus is also present beyond Europe in the following countries: Israel, Egypt, Tunisia, Iran, Russia, Ukraine, Nigeria, South Korea, Chinese Taipei (commonly known as Taiwan), Uganda, India, China and Koweit (source: OIE/FAO).